-Network operations managers must assess and evaluate their organization and develop a plan to turn CONEs into unicorns, rather than searching for the mythical beast.
+Network operations managers must assess and evaluate their organization and develop a plan hire and develop unicorns, rather than just continually searching for the mythical beast.

 In a recent customer meeting, I was asked to provide insight on how to hire "unicorn" employees to develop an infrastructure automation program to manage the installed base of branch networking routers.

 The challenge before this network operations manager is the nature of the company and the competitive local job market.
 As a 100-year-old public utility, it is a challenge to hire engineers with a solid grasp of network engineering, programming and soft skills necessary to lead the team on transitioning the existing WAN networking routers into a programmable network.